ak89mkii/shop-list-app/README.md

 # Shop List Tracker App

 ## Description:
 (React Native (.expo)) | Simple shopping list tracking app.
-Features include adding new items to "to get" list, remove, and "in cart" list.
+Features include adding new items to the "To Find" list and found items to the "Cart" list.

 ## Screenshots:
 ![alt text](Images/02.png)